apify/crawlee/docs/api/PuppeteerCrawler.md

 ---
 <a name="exp_module_PuppeteerCrawler--PuppeteerCrawler"></a>

-## PuppeteerCrawler ⏏
-Provides a simple framework for parallel crawling of web pages using headless Chrome with [Puppeteer](https://github.com/googlechrome/puppeteer).
+Provides a simple framework for parallel crawling of web pages using headless Chrome with [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 The URLs of pages to visit are given by `Request` objects that are fed from a list (see `RequestList` class) or from a dynamic queue (see `RequestQueue` class).